Paying it backward

-I’ve been a part of market research panels for YEARS.
-In fact, I have to admit that because of my years of experience of actually calling respondents on the phone as well as sending mail surveys and now online surveys — I always feel obligated to take the time and effort to go through any survey that is offered me.
+I’ve been a part of market research panels for years now.
+In fact, I have to admit that because of my years of experience of actually calling respondents on the phone as well as sending mail surveys and now online surveys, I always feel obligated to take the time and effort to go through any survey that is offered me.
 I suppose you can call it paying it backward rather than forward.

 Does the panel you paid for REALLY represent your target audience?

 Anyone can sign up for a panel.
 Anyone can be any demographic in a panel.
 In the survey I bailed on, they were offering $2 for 20 minutes.
 After going through the first 15 questions, I could see that their target audience wasn’t going to spend the time required to give them the quality answers they wanted.

 So are they getting the good data that they need from their target audience?
 I don’t think so.
 In fact, I think they are paying $5 per respondent for garbage.

 Yet I have to think that there is value in these old-fashioned online panel studies.
 I’d love to hear from the online panel research folks and have them explain the logic here.